moudsen/logserverd/README.md

 The next challenge after phpMyAdmin and other tools besides the coding was to find an easy and secure way to access the webserver log files in the ```/var/log path```.
 After some tricks (remounting ```/var/log/httpd``` for example) I decided to go for a more structural and more clean option for which in my case I decided to use GOlang (multi platform/OS flavors, single binary).

 # Prerequisites
-- Commandline access (including root privileges, but also depends on access rights to ```/var/log``` as long as read-only right is granted)
+- Commandline access (including root privileges to install the daemon, but also depends on access rights to ```/var/log```: as long as read-only right is granted the daemon will work)
 - GO compiler (recent version)
 - For deamonizing the program I'm using a very nice and easy to use library from https://github.com/takama/deamon
 - Apache or NGINX logs are in a single logging directory (considering multi-path support at a later stage)